 So helping to clear them off the surface of the skin would seem to be a good thing, especially as we age.
 I am thinking that AHAs and BHAs are probably a good thing and can be used regularly, with plenty of antioxidants to go along with them.
 Retinol and microdermabrasion I would confine to limited use, stopping when damage has been removed and is repairing.
 Deep peels, laser treatments and so on that traumatize cells into dividing themselves would seem to speed up the Hayflick Limit.

 In the course of my research, I found out that when cell apoptosis (death) occurs, phospholipids engulf the cell fragments, degrade the individual chromosomes and carry them out of the body as waste (source).
 Phospholipids also help retain moisture and, therefore, sometimes appear in anti-aging skin care.
 It now seems there is another reason — dead cell spring cleaning — to look out for them.
-Phospholipids are featured in BRAD Sublime Youth Creator Gel Cream ($245 in the shop), Apothederm Firming Serum ($75 in the shop) and in Step 2 (Step 1 will give you all those AHAs and BHAs) of Dr. Dennis Gross Medi-Spa Peel ($110 in the shop).
+Phospholipids are featured in BRAD Sublime Youth Creator Gel Cream ($245), Apothederm Firming Serum ($75) and in Step 2 (Step 1 will give you all those AHAs and BHAs) of Dr. Dennis Gross Medi-Spa Peel ($110 in the shop).

 Can we do anything to extend the Hayflick Limit?